Operators#

 math functions#

-The math functions block applies a selected mathematical function to a given number and returns the result.
+The math functions reporter block applies a selected mathematical function to a given number and returns the result.
 It supports operations such as absolute value, rounding, square roots, trigonometric functions, logarithms, and exponentiation.

 The Math Functions reporter block.#